nanvel/slides-ddd/presentation/05_model.md

 Aggregate: cluster of associated objects that we treat as a unit for the purpose of data changes.
 Defines and enforces a consistency boundary.

-DTO: is a data structure designed to hold entire number of attributes that need to be transferred to another layer.
+Data Transfer Object: is a data structure designed to hold entire number of attributes that need to be transferred to another layer.

 Event: represents something that happened.

 Command: represents a job that system should perform.

 ---